KenKundert/tvm/README.rst

 amount is the present value (pv).
 The frequency is the number of periods per year.
 The program responds with::

-    fv = $12,833.59
     pv = $10,000.00
     pmt = $0.00
+    fv = $12,833.59
     r = 5%
-    N = 60
+    periods = 60
+    years = 5

-*N* is the total number of periods and equals the product of the years and the number of periods per year.
+*periods* is the total number of periods and equals the product of the years and the number of periods per year.

 You can specify values with SI scale factors, units, and commas.
 The units and commas are ignored.
 So you can do the same thing with either::